nathanbehailuz/nathanbehailuz/README.md

 # Hello World!

-I am Nathan, a rising Junior at NYU, majoring in Computer Science with minors in Applied Mathematics and Economics.
+I am Nathan, a rising Junior at New York University, majoring in Computer Science with minors in Applied Mathematics and Economics.
+I am currently working as a Big Data research assistant under Professor Gabriel-Kohler Derrick at NYU and Jeremy Bowels at University College London.
+My role involves extracting precolonial Ireland data from 40,000 pages of historical documents.

 ## Skills and Interests
 - **Software Engineering**